SajeevNairS/sajsession5/README.md

 ### GitHub Actions Pipeline
-The CI/CD pipeline automatically runs on every push to the repository.
-To use it:
+The CI/CD pipeline automatically runs on every push to the repository and performs:

-1. Fork this repository
-2. Enable GitHub Actions in your repository settings
-3. Push your changes to trigger the pipeline

-The pipeline will:
-1. Set up a Python environment
+1. Environment setup with Python 3.8
-2. Install dependencies
+2. Installation of CPU-only PyTorch dependencies
-3. Train the model
+3. Single epoch model training
-4. Run validation tests
+4. Validation tests
-5. Save the trained model as an artifact
+5. Model artifact storage

 ## Model Artifacts
-Trained models are saved with timestamps in the format:
+Trained models are saved with timestamps and accuracy in the format:

-mnist_model_YYYYMMDD_HHMMSS.pth

-You can find these:
+mnist_model_YYYYMMDD_HHMMSS_acc95.0.pth

+These can be found in:
-- Locally in the `models/` directory after training
+- `models/` directory (local training)
-- In GitHub Actions artifacts after pipeline completion
+- GitHub Actions artifacts (pipeline runs)

 ## Testing
-The project includes automated tests that verify:
+The automated tests verify:
 - Model architecture compliance
 - Input/output shape compatibility
-- Parameter count constraints
+- Parameter count (< 100,000)
-- Model performance (accuracy > 80%)
+- Model performance (> 80% accuracy)

-Run tests locally using:

-bash
-pytest tests/

-## Contributing
-1. Fork the repository
-2. Create your feature branch:

-bash
-git checkout -b feature/amazing-feature

-3. Commit your changes:

-bash
-git commit -m 'Add some amazing feature'

-4. Push to the branch:

-bash
-git push origin feature/amazing-feature

-5. Open a Pull Request

 ## Troubleshooting
-- If you encounter CUDA/GPU issues, ensure the model runs on CPU by default
+- If you encounter import errors, ensure you're in the project root directory
-- For memory issues, reduce batch size in `train.py`
+- For memory issues, reduce batch size in `train.py` (currently 64)
-- For test failures, check model accuracy and architecture constraints
+- All PyTorch operations run on CPU by default

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License

 ## Acknowledgments
 - MNIST Dataset: [MNIST Database](http://yann.lecun.com/exdb/mnist/)